2026-05-23 10:38:52 | EST

 Revenue Estimate ***

-Financial Planning- Access free market opportunities, stock analysis, portfolio guidance, investment courses, and real-time trading alerts inside a professional investor community built to help members discover stronger investment opportunities every day.
+research insights Our platform helps users follow stock markets through earnings insights, technical analysis, and financial news coverage.
 Carlyle Credit Income Fund (CCIF) reported earnings per share (EPS) of $0.09 for the first quarter of fiscal 2026, missing analysts’ consensus estimate of $0.1318 by a wide margin of -31.71%.
 Revenue figures were not provided in the report.
 Following the announcement, the fund’s shares declined by 0.47 points, reflecting market disappointment with the earnings shortfall.
 The results highlight challenges in generating sufficient net investment income amidst a shifting interest rate environment.

 Management Commentary